brobinett/pac-notes/pages/comps/field.md

   <li>There are two fire add picks.
 They are Growlithe (uncommon) and Ponyta (epic).
 If everything is in you can hit fire 8 with one Firestone or getting both Growlithes.</li>
   <li>The only electric add pick is Manectric.
 It is a big sign to try to field electric.</li>
   <li>Psychic has Munna (uncommon) and Girafarig (epic).
 It also relies on you hitting Stantler, picking up up Espurr on a PvE round, and being in Psychic or Field region for Spoink.
 Its worth putting in if the pieces come together, but hard to aim fo.r</li>
-  <li>The Field passive gives attack speed and inconsistent healing to your Pokemon.
-This means that items that give damage, tankiness, and sustain are very good.</li>
-  <li>Thunderstone is also almost always a useful item to have.
-If several fire or psychic units are in their stones can be okay too.</li>
-  <li>Caster items are generally weaker unless you are in Psychic.</li>
-  <li>Typically your carries would like at least 1 DPS and tankiness/sustain item.</li>
-  <li>Hold onto your Mareeps, they will always come in once you have Shinx.</li>
+  <li>Hold onto your Mareeps, they will always come in once you have Shinx.
+Do not itemize them.</li>
+  <li>Always buy Espurr and Zigzagoon.
+Do not itemize them.</li>
 </ul>
 <h3>Uniques</h3>
 <ul>